aai-institute/nnbench/docs/cli/pyproject.md

 ```

 !!!
 Tip
     This feature is a work in progress.
-The ability to register custom runner, reporter, and comparison classes will be implemented in future releases of nnbench.
+The ability to register custom IO and comparison classes will be implemented in future releases of nnbench.